sublime09/VisSIMP/README.md

 * P : save current view as 'VisSIMP.png' in
 * Q or ESC : exit VisSIMP
 * D : output input data to console.
+* M : load a new membrane image file.

 ### Input